 2. Try Restoring from Backup

-If you follow the best practices, you should have daily, weekly, or monthly backups of your WordPress site.
+If you follow the best practices, you should have daily, weekly, or monthly backups of your site.
 The backup frequency depends on how frequently you post or make changes to your website.

 When you are taking regular backups, regaining your hacked WordPress site is as easy as restoring the latest backup.
 If you have set up an automatic backup schedule, find out the last backup before your site was hacked and restore that version.